 Seeds For Urinary Tract Health

 Pumpkin seeds are high in essential fatty acids and antioxidants, which are great for the skin and fur for our cats.
 The seeds from the pumpkin are believed to support urinary health.
 If you choose to serve your cat pumpkin seeds, make sure that they are unseasoned and roasted before serving.

 If this occurs, feed a smaller amount.
-If diarrhoea continues when feeding the pumpkin, it is possible that your cat can not tolerate pumpkin.
+If diarrhea continues when feeding the pumpkin, it is possible that your cat can not tolerate pumpkin.

 There are certain parts of pumpkin which you should not feed to your cat.
 These include:

 - The stem: Pumpkin stems are prickly and rough on the digestive system, potentially causing a gastrointestinal problem.

 - Pumpkin skin: Cats may not digest pumpkin skin well.

 - Pulp: Avoid feeding the soft gooey material in the center of the squash.